Privacy in Ubiquitous Computing

 Quality and Usability Lab, TU Berlin

-In this full-day workshop, we aim at gathering together privacy and security experts and practitioners from fields such as technology, psychology, sociology, and legislation.
-With this fourth edition of the workshop, we intend to follow the past years’ tradition, providing a forum for networking and stimulating rich discussions.
-To further promote the possibility for this, the workshop also includes a social event in the evening of October 28, during which the discussion can continue more informally.
+In this 5th edition of the privacy workshop, Privacy Berlin 2017, we aim at gathering privacy and security experts and practitioners from fields such as technology, psychology, sociology, healthcare, and legislation to discuss privacy related issues and opportunities in ubiquitous computing.
+With this fifth edition of the workshop, we intend to follow the past years’ tradition, providing a forum for networking and stimulating rich discussions.
+To further promote the possibility for this, the workshop also includes a social event in the evening of November 10, during which the discussion can continue more informally.

-To register for the workshop as a participant, please email us at email@example.com no later than October 14.
+firstname.lastname@example.org no later than October 27.
 Participation in the event is free of charge.
 Sign up for the social event by stating your interest within your registration email, so we know to book enough seats.

 The topics of interest include, but are not limited to human factors in privacy and security in the areas of:

 - Wearable Devices

 - Fitness and wellbeing applications

 - Persuasive technologies

 - Deadline for abstracts: September 15